Spring 2

 Later in the term, we will discuss the local care home and different ways we can help the aged. |

-Music | The children will continue to learn the recorder, they will hold the recorder correctly and use the notes learnt, B, A and G to play simple songs such as Hot Cross Buns. |
+Music | This half term the children will continue to learn the recorder.
+They will be able to hold the recorder correctly and play the notes B, A and G confidently.
+We will learn to play a range of songs including, Wet and Windy and Thinking.
+The children will perform to their teacher in the final week. |